The new Western Australian museum is located in the heart of Perth's cultural centre in Australia. It was designed by…

 Turner Construction is the main contractor for the project, and Brandow & Johnston is the engineer-of-record.
 Thornton Tomasetti is responsible for structural engineering and performance-based services.

-Vertical transportation, including double-deck elevators, will be supplied by Fortune Shepler Saling.
-Materials testing and inspection services are being provided by Twining.
-Cushman and Wakefield will handle the leasing of the property.
+Fortune Shepler Saling supplied the vertical transportation system including double-deck elevators.
+Materials testing and inspection services were provided by Twining.
+Cushman and Wakefield handled the leasing of the property.